List of mass stabbing incidents (2020–present): Albuquerque, New Mexico

-Bermondsey, England, U.K.

-In the early morning hours of 25 April 2022, neighbours heard screams from a three-bedroomed terraced house in Delaford Road, Bermondsey, in south London, England.
-Police attended at 1:40 am, discovering the bodies of three women and a man inside the house.
-They were a 64-year-old Jamaican woman, her 58-year-old partner, as well as her 45-year-old daughter, and 28-year-old granddaughter.
-Police arrested a 28-year-old man at the scene and said they are not looking for anyone else.
-On 28 April, the man, Joshua Jacques (born 19 April 1994), was charged with four counts of murder.
-On 21 December 2023, and following a three-week trial at the Old Bailey, Jacques was found guilty of the four murder charges.
-On 1 March 2024, Jacques was sentenced to life imprisonment with a minimum term of 46 years.

 Aachen, Germany

-On 13 May, an attack occurred in a train station injuring 6 people.
-The police arrested an Iraqi man and were investigating if it was a terrorist attack.
+On 13 May, a 31-year-old Iraqi national stabbed and injured four people on a train while stopped at Herzogenrath station.
+A police officer and other passengers subdued the attacker.
+The same month, after two days of trial, he was placed in a psychiatric hospital after he was found to be mentally ill.

 Buskerud, Norway

 On 20 May, three people were injured one critically in attacks in Uvdal and Nore.
 Police said it was due to a domestic dispute, The perpetrator was a Syrian migrant.

 Kressbronn, Germany

 On 28 June, 1 person was killed and 5 other were injured in an attack at a shelter for asylum-seekers.

 Shanghai, China

 On 9 July, 4 people were wounded in a stabbing in a hospital.
 Police opened fire and subdued the suspect.